-12. Host a Holiday Gift Exchange
+12. Host a White Elephant or Holiday Gift Exchange

 Those with large families have the most to save on holiday shopping by finding a way to streamline the process.
 Debt-free life coach Lauren Greutman suggests that costs can be cut by hosting a holiday gift exchange instead of buying a gift for every person in the family.

-Of course, the times being what they are, you’ll have to work together to pull off the exchange.
 Each family member can mail the gift to its recipient — or shop online and have it delivered to the recipient’s home.
 Once all the gifts have arrived, you can gather online to open them together.

 13. Take Advantage of New Credit Card Perks